-Calendula officinalis, often called the garden marigold or medicinal marigold, is a flower with a very bright yellow orange color
+Calendula officinalis, often called pot marigold or medicinal marigold, is a flower with a very bright yellow orange color

 which opens and closes following the movement of the sun.
 This special characteristic has led the flower to be dubbed the “sun’s fiancee”.
 It belongs to the Asteraceae family.